-As the colder months approach, many start considering alternative ways to heat our homes.
-With the energy price cap expected to increase by 78% in October and again in January, UK households are looking for better value and energy efficiency.
+As the colder months approach, many start considering alternative ways to heat their homes.
+With the energy price cap changing every three months, UK households are looking for better value and energy efficiency.

 In the guide, we’ll explore the running costs of electric heaters and storage heaters to find out which offers better value; and if you’re better off sticking with your traditional heating system.